MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/rev-rec-bundles.md

 [![Sales order for bundle item that lists items included in the bundle](./media/bundle-02.png)](./media/bundle-02.png)

-The following illustration shows the confirmation document that lists only the bundle item.
+The following illustration shows the confirmation report that lists only the bundle item.

 [![Confirmation document showing only the bundle item](./media/bundle-03.png)](./media/bundle-03.png)